Unipisa/diaparser/README.md

 ## Usage

-`DiaParser` is very easy to use.
-You can download a pretrained model and run syntactic parsing over sentences with a few lines of code:
+`DiaParser` is simple to use: you can just download a pretrained model and run syntactic parsing over sentences with a few lines of code:
 ```py
 >>> from diaparser.parsers import Parser
 >>> parser = Parser.load('en_ewt-electra')
 >>> dataset = parser.predict([['She', 'enjoys', 'playing', 'tennis', '.']], prob=True)
 ```
 The call to `parser.predict` will return an instance of `diaparser.utils.Dataset` containing the predicted syntactic trees.
-You can access any sentence within the `dataset`:
+You can access each sentence within the `dataset`:
 ```py
 >>> print(dataset.sentences[0])
 1       She     _       _       _       _       2       nsubj   _       _